• 866-376-2463

 Incentives

-Tens of thousands of heat pumps have been installed in homes and businesses across Maine.
-They are the most popular heating system across all of Efficiency Maine’s rebates because they offer highly efficient heating, air conditioning, and dehumidification.
-Efficiency Maine offers heat pump rebates for residential, low-income, and commercial customers.
+Over 100,000 heat pumps have been installed in Maine homes and businesses and they are now more common than oil heat in new homes (source: 2021 Maine New Construction Baseline Assessment).
+Efficiency Maine offers heat pump rebates for residential and commercial customers.
 Click here to find a contractor near you.

 Heat Pump Outdoor Unit